 Cookies can be used to launch segment targeted marketing campaigns, promote new services or websites and send segment or targeted messages to you.
 We do this to:

-We take a range of physical, electronic and other security measures, to protect the security, confidentiality and integrity of your personal information (including your sensitive and credit-related information).
+We take a range of physical, electronic and other security measures, to protect the security, confidentiality and integrity of your personal information (including your sensitive and credit-related information) which we hold.
 For example:

-We will share your personal information (including your sensitive information) outside Australia to some of the types of recipients and for the purposes noted above, including:
+We will share your personal information (including your sensitive information) outside Australia (unless we agree with you not to do so) to some of the types of recipients and for the purposes noted above, including:

 Our processes for approving and managing credit products involve some tasks being carried out for us by third party service providers, both in and outside Australia, including in India and the Philippines.
 In carrying out these tasks, service providers may have access to credit-related information.